gmc-code/PC-app-development/docs/Anvil/sportsmen.rst

 Code
 --------------------

-| Use code to pick out parts of the nested dictioary.
+| Use code to pick out parts of the nested dictionary.

 .. admonition:: Tasks